redstone-finance/redstone-oracles-monorepo/packages/move-connector/README.md

 ### Tests

-To test MovementPricesContractAdapter i MovementPricesContractConnector follow the steps below.
+To test MovePricesContractAdapter and MovePricesContractConnector, follow the steps below.

 * Start the node locally.